Women’s Health

 How to increase your chances of conceiving and preventing miscarriages

 There are more couples seeking fertility treatments than ever before due to the increase in fertility problems over the last 20 years.
-Statistics show that one in six couples have difficulties conceiving and a quarter of pregnancies can result in a miscarriage.
+Statistics show that one in six couples have difficulties conceiving, and a quarter of pregnancies can result in a miscarriage.

 What is the cause?